artemdudkin/promise-cache-decorator/README.md

 set_load_all(load_all);

 init().then(()=>{
-  //1. will load all data from AsyncStorage to cache
+  //1. will load all items from AsyncStorage to cache
   //2. you can do all things from previous example
-  //3. call save() every time promise resolves
+  //3. will call save() on promise resolves (to save item to AsyncStorage) })
-})

 ```